 4. Block out distractions.

 Use tools like the free Facebook Newsfeed Eradicator to block your Facebook newsfeed so you don’t get distracted by the social media vortex.
-Also check out our blog post about what happened when I turned off my Facebook newsfeed for a year (and still have it off).
+Also check out our blog post about what happened when I turned off my Facebook newsfeed for a year.

 5. Outsource time-consuming, repetitive tasks.